Parsl/parsl/docs/userguide/glossary.rst

 **App:**
 ----------

-In Parsl, an app is like a small, self-contained program that does a specific job.
-It's a piece of code, like a Python function or a Bash script, that you can run separately from your main program.
+In Parsl, an app is a small, self-contained program that does a specific job.
+It's a piece of code, such as a Python function or a Bash script, that can run separately from your main program.
 Think of it as a mini-tool within your larger toolbox.

 .. _appfutureglossary: